Cookies on the Healthspan site

 Good dietary sources containing a 200mg dose of calcium include:

 If you eat a vegan diet, get your calcium from green leafy vegetables, pulses, tofu, fortified soya yogurt and milk.
-Although spinach contains calcium it also contains oxalic acid which reduces calcium absorption, so it's not a good source. v Calcium supplements are also available.
+Although spinach contains calcium it also contains oxalic acid which reduces calcium absorption, so it's not a good source.4 Calcium supplements are also available.

 Vitamin D is also important for bone health as it's needed to absorb calcium; you get it mainly from exposure to sunshine, but dietary sources include eggs and oily fish.
-As sunshine is in short supply in the UK in the autumn and winter, Public Health England now recommend everyone aged one and over takes a 10mcg a day supplement.
+As sunshine can be in short supply in the UK, the National Institute for Health and Care Excellence (NICE) recommends that all adults take a 10mcg a day supplement all year round.

 Although calcium and vitamin D are the better-known bone-friendly nutrients, many others play a role in bone health too.